pawamoy/keycut/README.rst

    app and custom cannot contains hyphens (-),
    version can contain any character.
-4. Syntax of a YAML file: just take a look at vim.yml
+4. Syntax of a YAML file: take a look at YAML files in data folder
 5. Extra commands:
   * `inherits`: `app[-custom][-version]`
      This file will inherit from the specified file.